firework8/BRL/README.md

   python ucla_data.py
   python kinetics_gendata.py
 ```
-Meanwhile, the [PYSKL](https://github.com/kennymckormick/pyskl#data-preparation) toolbox provides the processed skeleton data for all datasets as pickle files (which can be directly used for training and testing).
+Meanwhile, [PYSKL](https://github.com/kennymckormick/pyskl#data-preparation) provides the processed skeleton data for all datasets as pickle files (which can be directly used for training and testing).
-Check [Data Doc](/data/README.md) for the download links and descriptions of the annotation format.
+Please check [Data Doc](/data/pyskl_data/README.md) for the download links and descriptions of the annotation format.
-You can also use the [provided script](/data/utils/ntu_preproc.py) to generate the processed pickle files.
+You can also use the [provided script](/data/pyskl_data/ntu_preproc.py) to generate the processed pickle files.

 #### Constructing Long-tailed Datasets
 Construct NTU 60-LT, NTU 120-LT, and NW-UCLA-LT：